itsmorais/mobile_gym/README.md

 ### Design
-I designed the user interface for Gym Exercises Tracker myself using Figma.
+I designed the user interface using Figma.
 The design includes a clean and modern layout with easy-to-use features that allow for efficient and personalized tracking of workout progress.

 ### Usage
-While Gym Exercises Tracker was originally developed for my personal use, it also serves as a showcase of my technical skills and ability to dev elop a full-stack web application.
+While the app was originally developed for my personal use, it also serves as a showcase of my technical skills and ability to develop a full-stack web application.
 I invite you to check out the code and give it a try for yourself.